-3) Law Review
+3. Law Review

-Students who successfully complete two years of service on the Law Review and who produce a note which is either expository or argumentative writing of at least 5,000 words of text exclusive of footnotes, endnotes, headings, and the like will satisfy the advanced writing requirement.
+Students who successfully complete two years of service on the Law Review and who produce a note which is either an expository or argumentative writing of at least 5,000 words of text, exclusive of footnotes, endnotes, headings, and the like will satisfy the advanced writing requirement.
 An outline and draft of the note must be submitted and critiqued by the Journal's Faculty Advisor or another supervising faculty member prior to submission of the final paper, and either the Journal's Faculty Advisor or the supervising faculty member must deem the final paper to be the quality of which would be a "B" or better if graded.

-Part-Time Curriculum
+E. Part-Time Curricular Schedule

 Fall Semester Spring Semester

 Course Name Hours Course Name Hours

-Civil Procedure I 3 Civil Procedure II 3
+Civil Procedure I3 Civil Procedure II3

-Torts I 3 Torts II 3
+Torts I3 Torts II

-Lawyering Skills I 3 Lawyering Skills II 3
+Lawyering Skills I3 Lawyering Skills II3

-Total Hours 9 Total Hours 9
+Academic Success Program INC Academic Success Program IINC Total Hours 9 Total Hours 9